6613pranav/EXternship-JSS/README.md

-# Externship-JSS (Problem Statement - medium)
+# Retail Shop Managenet System

+# How to run code file
-The file uploaded with .ipynb extension can be opened with jupyter notebook of anacondad navigator
+The file uploaded with .ipynb extension can be opened with jupyter notebook of anaconda navigator

 Steps to upload the assignment file
  1. Download the file